 Using a Mandolin vs a Knife

-One of the keys to successful salt and vinegar cucumber chips is consistency of the thickness.
 If you are extremely talented with a knife, you may be able to get consistent, thin slices.
-I personally am not that skilled with a knife.
+I am not that skilled with a knife so I use a mandolin.

 The thickness of the slices will determine how long to dry the chips and how crispy they will become.
-A good mandolin allows you to set the thickness of the slices, and is much quicker than a knife (once you get it down).

 There are many brands of mandolins, and some are very inexpensive.
-I like the French de Buyer Mandolin (photo below) because of the range of control you have over the thickness or thinness of the slices.
+I like the mandolin by French de Buyer Mandolin (photo below) because of the range of control you have over the thickness or thinness of the slices.

-The disadvantage of a mandolin is the cost.
 If you already have a knife and don’t want another kitchen tool, just make sure your knife is very sharp and keep your fingers away when slicing things thinly.

-Other Low Carb Snacks to Make in Dehydrator
+Other Low-Carb Snacks to Make in Dehydrator

 More Methods for Preserving Summer’s Produce: